Miniature Border Collie Guide: Size, Temperament, Grooming & More!

 Miniature Border Collies tend to look a lot like their bigger versions.

-They can come in colors, patterns, and markings, but the most common color is black and white.
-They are muscular in build, as befits dogs with this much energy.
+They can come in all sorts of colors, patterns, and markings, but the most common color is black and white.
+They are muscular in build as befits dogs with this much energy.

 Their coats are double layered and can be either smooth and short or rough and long.
 The topcoat is weather-resistant which is ideal as they don’t mind being outside in all sorts of weather.

-Miniature Border Collies, even short-haired ones, are not hypoallergenic.
-They all shed profusely, especially in the spring and fall.
+Miniature Border Collies are not hypoallergenic, not even the ones with short hair.
+All of them shed profusely, especially in the spring and fall.
 So, if you have allergies, these dogs are not for you.

 How Much Grooming Do Miniature Border Collies Need?